JonatanESalinas/nursing_home_robot/README.md

 ## Simulation 🔧

-It is possible to run this project in a simulated environment, making use of a house model in Gazebo and the TurleBot3 Waffle simulated model.
+It is possible to run this project in a simulated environment, making use of the [TurtleBot3 house](https://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/#gazebo-simulation) model in Gazebo and the TurleBot3 Waffle Pi simulated model.
 The following are the steps to run it:

-In a terminal, run the launch file to launch the simulation (Gazebo and RViz).
+In a terminal, launch the launch file for the simulation (Gazebo and RViz).
 This launch file is `nursing_robot_simulation.launch`.
 Before launch it, please modify in this launch file the path according to the location of the house map in your machine.
 In this repo, there is already a map of the Gazebo house in the `maps` folder: `mapcasa.pgm` and `mapcasa.yaml`.
 Then, launch the file using:

     roslaunch nursing_home_robot nursing_robot_simulation.launch